Special Opportunities for Franklin & Marshall Students

 The Courtney Adams Music Award, valued at $2,500 and renewable for up to four years of study, is awarded to incoming students who demonstrate exceptional musical ability, dedication, and potential for making positive contributions to the musical life of Franklin & Marshall College.

-The Music Award application plus additional details, including renewal criteria, for the Courtney Adams Music Award are both available for download.
+The Music Award application plus additional details for the Courtney Adams Music Award are available for download.

 Gray Scholars Program